tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 * [**InitChain:**](./abci++_methods_002_draft.md#initchain) This method initializes the blockchain.
 Tendermint calls it once upon genesis.

-* [**PrepareProposal:**](./abci++_methods_002_draft.md#prepareproposal) It allows the block proposer to perform application-dependent work in a block before sending its proposal.
+* [**PrepareProposal:**](./abci++_methods_002_draft.md#prepareproposal) It allows the block proposer to perform application-dependent work in a block before using it as its proposal.
 This enables, for instance, batch optimizations to a block, which has been empirically demonstrated to be a key component for scaling.
 Method `PrepareProposal` is called every time Tendermint is about to send a proposal message, but no previous proposal has been locked at Tendermint level.
 Tendermint gathers outstanding transactions from the mempool, generates a block header, and uses them to create a block to propose.
 Then, it calls `RequestPrepareProposal`